OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 ### Handling pop-up blockers with Office on the web

 Attempting to display a dialog box while using Office on the web may cause the browser's pop-up blocker to block the dialog box.
 Office on the web has a feature that enables your add-in's dialog boxes to be an exception to the browser's pop-up blocker.
-By default, Office on the web will do this automatically.
 When your code calls the `displayDialogAsync` method, then Office on the web will open a prompt similar to the following.

 ![The prompt that an add-in can generate to avoid in-browser pop-up blockers.](../images/dialog-prompt-before-open.png)

 If the user chooses **Allow**, the Office dialog box opens.
 If the user chooses **Ignore**, the prompt closes and the Office dialog box does not open.
 Instead, the `displayDialogAsync` method returns error 12009.
 Your code should catch this error and either provide an alternate experience that does not require a dialog, or display a message to the user advising that the add-in requires them to allow the dialog.
-(For more about 12007, see [Errors from displayDialogAsync](dialog-handle-errors-events.md#errors-from-displaydialogasync).)
+(For more about 12009, see [Errors from displayDialogAsync](dialog-handle-errors-events.md#errors-from-displaydialogasync).)

 If, for any reason, you want to turn off this feature, then your code has to opt out.
 It makes this request with the [DialogOptions](/javascript/api/office/office.dialogoptions) object that is passed to the `displayDialogAsync` method.
 Specifically, the object should include `promptBeforeOpen: false`.
 When this option is set to false, Office on the web will not prompt the user with the option of letting the add-in open a dialog, and the Office dialog will not open.